zmx-MinXue/Entanglement-Quantum-Thermal-Engine/README.md

 - results/ — data + data processing scripts

 # Something to note:
-The maximum point of global 2xd system negativity, is actually not valid under the assumptions for global master equation.
+1. The maximum point of global 2xd system negativity, is actually not valid under the assumptions for global master equation.
+2. Cut-off is (almost) valid.
+3. Still, the maximum point for global 2xd system negativity is found when coupling to hot bath is closed as much as possible.
+But this point is not guaranteed in each trial.